TwiN/dotfiles/scripts/README.md

 - Mount `/dev/nvme0n1p2` on `/mnt`: In my case, `/dev/nvme0n1p2` is my Linux partition whereas`/dev/nvme0n1p1` is my boot partition.
 This assumes that your boot partition is working properly.
 - Delete everything in `/mnt`
-- Reinstall Arch Linux on `/mnt` using pacstrap
+- Reinstall Arch Linux on `/mnt` using pacstrap and install the following packages:
-- Change the root to `/mnt` so we can install the following packages before rebooting into Arch:
+    - base
     - vim
     - iw
     - wget
     - git
     - dialog
     - wpa_supplicant
+- Change the root to `/mnt`:

 And the script stops here.
 You can install more packages if you wish, but when you're done, run `exit` and then `reboot`.